JefferssonSemin/jefferssonSemin/README.md

 ## My jobs and studies

-- 🔭 I'm currently working at Havan as a mobile developer
+- 🔭 I'm currently working at Havan as a tech leader
-- 🌱 I'm currently learning about testing, software quality.
+- 🌱 I'm currently learning about backend, software quality.
 Android and IOS development too

 ## Github Stats